-The way you grip a padel racket can change how you play.
+The way you grip padel racket can change how you play.
 A proper grip improves control, power, and comfort, helping you hit the ball accurately and consistently.
-Many players struggle with their grip technique, leading to poor shots and wrist strain.
+Many players struggle with grip technique, leading to poor shots and wrist strain.

 Why Grip is Important in Padel

-Hereβs why grip matters in padel:
+Here’s why grip matters in Padel:

 1. Control Over Shots

 Your grip affects the angle of the racket face, influencing the direction and accuracy of your shots.
-A stable grip helps you place the ball where you want it, whether you’re aiming for a deep lob or a precise drop shot.
+A stable grip helps you place the ball where you want it, aiming for a deep lob or a precise drop shot.

 2. Power & Stability